 Our minds have an incredible capacity for longing, and appraising what we cherish and hope for as prizes to one day be redeemed only feeds it.
 Imagine not getting the promotion for which you worked so tirelessly.
 Would your time spent still be of value to you?
 Or would its worth depend on reaching your next goal?

 There are a number of areas in which I’m still growing, and building the life I envision for myself.
 That vision itself is a continuous work in progress, being molded, adapted, broken, and repaired by the unfolding of each new page.

+I don’t want to rely on the promise of the unknown future to carry me through the emerging present.
 I can say with confidence though, I don’t want my dreams, my journey, my acquisitions to inherit their value simply from having waited for them.